 If you want a creamier oatmeal, use a creamy milk.
 Skim and almond milk are thinner, whereas whole milk and cashew are creamier.
 Be mindful of daily saturated fat intake if using whole.

 Don’t over-stir, or the oats will become gummy.
 Just a quick stir to mix everything together, and that should do the trick!

 If using a fruit or vegetable puree, such as applesauce or pumpkin puree, stir it in with the water, milk, and spices.

 You can change the type of oats you use in this recipe, depending on what you like and have on hand!
 Just note that cooking times may vary.
 Learn more about the different types of oats in this article: Different Types of Oats.

 - Water: substitute equal parts milk for extra creamy stovetop oatmeal.

-- Milk or milk alternative: use any milk or milk alternative of your choice.
+- Milk or Milk Alternative: use regular or dairy-free milk.
 We recommend plain varieties to reduce added sugars, but if you have sweetened on hand, leave out the added sweetener.
+You can also substitute eggnog for a fun holiday variation, but definitely leave out the added sweetener.

 - Spice: use cinnamon, ginger, cloves, cardamom, allspice, nutmeg, apple pie spice, pumpkin spice, or make your own spice blend!